 Make sure your children know that you are the boss.
 You are the head!
 Don’t sit there while your wife struggles.
 Use the authority God gave you!
 Use it with wisdom based on the circumstances of the moment—but use it.
 Rule well!

 Execute your office in a way that your wife and children can really look to you as the head of the family!
 That is what being the head means.
-Never abuse God’s form of government and use your family authority selfishly.
+Never abuse God’s form of government by using your family authority selfishly.
 And never relinquish God’s requirement of you to rule your family well.

 Remember, God put you in an office.
 You are not perfect; you will make mistakes.
 What is important is that you repent and turn to your Father for help.
 The parable of the prodigal son teaches us that God will always take us back when we repent (Luke 15:11-24).
 Don’t allow fear or guilt to immobilize you as a leader.